Complementarity in categorical quantum mechanics: Classical structures

 Now put $x^* = k^\dag \after (k \after x)^* \colon I \to K$.
 Then:

 Hence $\delta_k$ satisfies the H*-axiom, too.

 \end{proof}

 Observe that it follows from the previous proposition that a dagger monic $k$ is copyable if and only if its domain carries a classical structure $\delta_k$ and $k$ is simultaneously a homomorphism of nonunital monoids and of nonunital comonoids.
-It stands to reason to define categories of classical structures to have such morphisms.
-This is a natural generalization of Definition~\ref{def:copyable} and also matches~\cite[2.4.4]{kock:frobenius}.